Why Is Men’s Mental Health Month Ignored? What We Should Know

 This can be especially true for men who may feel that if they talk about their feelings or emotions, it will reflect poorly upon them as “real men” who are expected to be strong and stoic.

-As a result, many men are reluctant in seeking treatment when they do experience mental health issues because they fear being judged or ridiculed by others.
+As a result, many men are reluctant to seek treatment when they experience mental health issues because they fear being judged or ridiculed by others.

 Lack of Education Around Men’s Mental Health Issues